1 Information regarding the technologies we use

 1.2 Why do we use these technologies?

 Some of our Services can only be offered using cookies, web beacons and similar technologies.
 In general, these technologies enable us to track your user behaviour and identify you - even across devices.
-You can find more information about the personal data that we collect using cookies and similar technologies in our User Privacy Notice.
+You can find more information about the personal data that we collect using cookies and similar technologies in our User Privacy Notice and in our Privacy Settings.

 The cookies, web beacons and similar technologies used in connection with our Services serve the following functions: